holiday cottages Tenby, Wales

 View property| Dog-friendly

-This beautiful detached cottage stands where the blacksmiths of years ago would shoe not only the working Shire horses, but also the racehorses of Lord St David’s stable.
-With its own private veranda off the living area, The Old Forge enjoys views across the golf course towards the Pembrokeshire coast.
+This beautiful detached cottage stands where the blacksmiths of years ago would shoe not only the working Shire horses, but also the racehorses of Lord St David's stable.
+With its own private veranda off the living area, The Old Forge enjoys views across the pitch and putt golf course towards the Pembrokeshire coast.

 2